Vorticode/solarite/docs/index.md

 Solarite is a small (10KB min+gzip), fast, compilation-free JavaScript library to enhance your vanilla web components.
 Features:

+- Nearly identical to writing native Web Components.
-- Minimal DOM updates when render() method is manually called.
+- Minimal DOM updates when rendering.
-- No magic.
-Rendering only occurs when you call the render() method.
+- No magic:  Rendering only when you want it, via the manually invoked render() method.
 - Local scoped styles:  Inherit external styles but define new styles that apply only to the web component and its children.
-- Attributes are passed as constructor arguments to your web components.
 - Elements with `id` or `data-id` attributes become class properties.

-No need to set up state.
-Instead, use any regular variables or data structures in html templates.
-Call `render()` manually and it will update changed elements synchronously.
+- Attributes are passed as constructor arguments to nested web components.

-No custom build steps and no dependencies.
+- Single file.
+No build steps and no dependencies.
 Not even Node.js.
-Just `import` Solarite.js or Solarite.min.js.
-MIT license.
+Just `import` Solarite.js or Solarite.min.js into your vanilla JavaScript and start coding.
+- MIT license.
 Free for commercial use.
 No attribution needed.

-This project is currently in ALPHA stage and not yet recommended for production code.
-This documentations is also incomplete.
+With Solarite there's no need to set up state like with other frameworks.
+Instead, use any regular variables or data structures in html templates.
+Call `render()` manually and it will update changed elements synchronously.

 ```javascript
 import {r} from './dist/Solarite.js';